 - PTSD development takes time, whereas ASD develops within hours or days of exposure to an extremely traumatic event.

-- One test that is often used to detect PTSD is called the CAPS (Cluster A and Cluster B) Assessment, whereas ASD is on the basis of symptoms.
+- One test that is used to detect PTSD is called the CAPS (Cluster A and Cluster B) Assessment, whereas ASD is on the basis of symptoms.

 - Recovery of an individual’s functioning takes time or cannot be cured rapidly for PSTD, whereas ASD recovery of an individual’s functioning returns to normal over time.